 - Low P/E ratio of 6.34

 - Investing in sustainability

 - Underperformed other major oil companies last year

 Liberty Energy is unique in that it services oil and gas exploration companies.
 It tackles the oil industry from the angle of developing new technologies to serve existing oil businesses.

-While it has an innovative business model, it has missed several quarterly estimates in the last year and only turned profitable in the second quarter of 2022.
+While it has an innovative business model, it missed several quarterly estimates in 2021 and only turned profitable in the second quarter of 2022.
+Since then, the company has beaten estimates four quarters in a row, but those earnings have also declined in each quarter.
 Liberty Energy has the potential to perform better in the long term and could be a good choice for speculative investors.

 - Innovative long-term business model